-Rubens V. Amaral Jr. A summary of Mr. Amaral Jr.'s experience is set forth above under "Proposal 3, Election of Directors."
+Rubens V. Amaral Jr. A summary of Mr. Amaral Jr.'s experience is set forth above under "Information as to the Board, Committees, Non-Executive Officers of the Board and Executive Officers of the Bank."
+Mr. Rubens V. Amaral Jr. is the only executive officer who serves as a member of the Board.

-Ulysses Marciano Jr. has served as Executive Vice President, Chief Commercial Officer of the Bank since May 2012.
-Mr. Marciano previously served as Director of Corporate Banking & Governments of the Bank from 2008 to 2011.
-Prior to his reincorporation to Bladex, he was Executive Director of Corporate Banking of BBVA Representative Office, São Paulo, Brazil.
-He has served in various capacities with Banco Santander Brasil S/A since 2003, holding the positions of Senior Banker - Corporate & Investment Banking from 2004 to 2006.
+Ulysses Marciano Jr. has served as Executive Vice President, Chief Commercial Officer of the Bank since May 2012and previously served as Director of Corporate Banking & Governments of the Bank from 2008 to 2011.
+He was Executive Director of Corporate Banking of BBVA Representative Office, São Paulo, Brazil from 2011 to 2012.
+He has served in various capacities with Banco Santander Brasil S/A since 2003, holding the positions of Senior Banker - Corporate & Investment Banking from 2006 to 2008, Senior Relationship Manager - Corporate & Investment Banking Group from 2004 to 2006.
 Mr. Marciano has an MBA degree from Instituto Brasileiro de Mercado de Capitais - IBMEC, a Post Graduate in Business Administration from Escola de Administração de Empresas da Fundação Getulio Vargas - FGV, and a B.S. degree in Economics from Oswaldo Cruz - São Paulo.